 Pumpkin Dip Recipe – Tips & Variations

-- You can prepare this pumpkin dip recipe the day before, store it in your serving dish, and then take it out of the refrigerator when you’re ready to serve.
-Wait to add any garnish until just before serving.
+- You can prepare this pumpkin dip recipe the day before and wait to add the garnish until just before serving.

 - Use full-fat dairy products for ultimate creaminess.
-Low-fat dairy contains more water and less fat, making it less creamy than full-fat options.
+Low-fat dairy contains more water and less fat, resulting in a less creamy texture compared to full-fat options.
 It will still be delicious – just not as rich and creamy.

 - When using protein powder, the scoop size may vary between brands.
 I measured one scoop of Levels protein powder on my kitchen scale, and it was 32 grams.
 The amount of protein in the recipe will vary depending on the products you use.